nuta/resea/HACKING.md

 Hacking
 =======

-This document describes how to add new features to Resea.
+This document describes how to twiddle with Resea.
+You should read INTERNALS.md first to learn its design.

 The Resea standard library (`libresea`)
 ---------------------------------------